 Red Flags Signal Need For Water Heater Repair

 Some heater-related issues arise in the control systems and heat sources.
-When you see these signs, it’s time to look closer or call in a professional plumber.
+When you see these signs, it’s time to look closer and start finding a good plumber.
 Among the most common maladies are:

 - No hot water – the common source of heat is either electricity or gas (natural gas or propane).
 Each has its own reasons for no heat.
 With an electric heater the first thing to check is the circuit breaker.
 If your unit has one, check the reset switch on the thermostat.
 When the power is present, heating elements probably need replacing.
 Check the gas flow for gas-powered units and make sure the pilot light is on.
 The issue might be the thermocouple is not igniting the gas.
 If you have an electronic ignition, check the breaker box.